 Quarterly meetings

-These meetings happen once every few months and are used for goal setting and follow-up.
+These meetings happen once every few months and are often longer meetings (a few hours) used for strategic planning, reviewing major milestones, and making adjustments to long-term goals.
 Examples include:

 Annual meetings